 You will normally have a UK masters-level qualification (or international equivalent) and have published a small number of research papers to enrol in the doctoral programme.
 You must be a graduate (or equivalent) of at least five years with a masters degree, research training or equivalent experience.
 Applicants must submit their publications and a research proposal.
 If we have the academic expertise to supervise the proposed research, you’ll be invited to interview.

 Months of entry

-This route is aimed at candidates who already have research experience, whether alone or done collaboratively, and have published a minimum of 3 academic publications, papers or journal articles.
+This route is for practitioners who already have research experience (conducted either alone or collaboratively) and have published academic publications, papers or journal articles.

 Qualification and course duration